Blog General

 The massive amount of content presents a challenge: how do you get what users want to their screens without losing them?

 Pinterest has improved their search engine over time to be smarter and more precise, but their Lens tool helps take mobile app users to the next level.
-Introduced in early 2017, Lens is a visual search tool: take a picture to find images that are visually and aesthetically similar.
+Introduced in early 2017, Lens is a visual search tool that takes a picture to find visually and aesthetically similar images.

 10. Canva: Listen and Cater to Your Users

-Canva is the graphic design tool for people who aren’t graphic designers.
+Canva is a graphic design tool for people who aren’t graphic designers.

 Its user-friendly tools and interface give power to the user in a notoriously non-user-friendly world — graphic design is difficult, expensive, and not that easy to just jump into.
-Launched in 2014 after success with its web interface, the Canva iPad app took its stellar experience mobile.
+Launched in 2014 after the success of its web interface, the Canva iPad app took its stellar experience mobile.

 Canva’s advanced but uncomplicated features, attention to customer feedback, and frequent updates keep users coming back.
-Separate design tutorials are pillars of this exceptionally user-oriented tool.11
+Separate design tutorials are pillars of this exceptionally user-oriented tool.24

 One thing’s for sure: in a world where things like fast fashion and quick fixes compromise quality for convenience, Canva does the opposite — and it’s their golden ticket to growth.

-While there’s no perfect formula to creating a successful growth strategy, keep these tips in mind as you move forward:
+While there’s no perfect formula for creating a successful growth strategy, keep these tips in mind as you move forward:

 • It’s okay to be a little exclusive.
 A little exclusivity can keep the desire for your app high, which can ultimately translate into growth.